simplylu/namespotter/README.md

 > About.me is a personal branding platform that allows individuals to create a centralized online profile, showcasing their professional background, interests, and social media presence.
 ### bandcamp
 > Bandcamp.com is a music-focused platform that empowers independent artists to showcase, sell, and distribute their music directly to fans, fostering a supportive and direct connection between musicians and their audience.
+### bebee
+> BeBee.com is a professional networking platform that combines elements of social media and job searching, allowing users to showcase their personal brand, connect with industry professionals, and discover career opportunities in a vibrant community.
 ### behance
 > Behance.net is a leading online platform for creative professionals, where artists, designers, and creators can showcase their portfolios, gain exposure, and connect with potential clients and collaborators.
 ### blipfm